jperezdealgaba/osh-guide/Test_and_development_guide.md

 - For all exceptions added, did we test raising them to make sure the exception handling work as expected?

 **Styling**
-- Do the code stick to the styling guide?
+- Does the code stick to the styling guide?